ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameNumbers/expression.rst

     :align: center
     :figclass: align-center

-    Long division showing the whole number result and the remainder
+    Division showing the whole number result and the remainder

 .. fillintheblank:: 2_3_3_1_Mod_fill

    What will be printed when you click on the Run button in the code below?

-   -    :^0$: Correct!
+   -    :^2$: Correct!
 The 11 is evenly divisible by 3 with a remainder of 2.
         :.*: Did you actually run the program?

 .. activecode:: 2_3_3_2_Expression_Mod
     :nocodelens:

-    result = 11 % 3
+    x = 11 % 3
-    print(result)
+    print(x)

 .. note::